Skip to main content

 In addition to the interface asset type, two types of links between the application and the interface exist:

-1. An application provides an interface.
+1. An application instance provides an interface.

-2. An application communicates with an interface.
+2. An application instance communicates with an interface.

 Important